w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 :::note Substrate Connect

 [Substrate Connect](https://github.com/paritytech/substrate-connect) provides a way to interact with substrate based blockchains in the browser without using an RPC server.
+It is a light node that runs entirely in Javascript.
 Substrate Connect uses a smoldot WASM light client to securely connect to the  blockchain network without relying on specific 3rd parties.
 Substrate Connect is available as a [browser extension](https://substrate.io/developers/substrate-connect/) on both Chrome and Firefox.